madhumithamadhu1406-cell/D-FLIPDLOP-NEGEDGE/README.md

 <img width="1919" height="1079" alt="Screenshot 2025-12-05 223557" src="https://github.com/user-attachments/assets/3ec8457c-afd5-4688-8e9e-74dc9d5731af" />

 **RESULTS**
-The D flipflop using verilog and validating their functionality using their functional tables.
+The D flipflop using verilog and validating their functionality using their functional tables is verified.